Vincit/multi-user-test-runner/README.md

 injection, `@ContextConfiguration` etc. with your test classes.
 The test class runner can be configured using `@MultiUserTestConfig` annotation's `runner` parameter.

-### Custom Test Class Runners

-It is also possible to create your own custom test class runner.
-The custom runner has to extend JUnit's `org.junit.runners.ParentRunner` (doesn't have to be direct superclass) class and has to have a constructor with following signature:

-`CustomRunner(Class<?> clazz, UserIdentifier producerIdentifier, UserIdentifier consumerIdentifier)`.

-When creating a custom test class runner it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called **after** `@Before` methods and **before** calling the actual test method.
-This will enable creating users in `@Before` methods so that they can be used as producers.

-The `RunnerDelegate` class contains helper methods for creating custom test class runners.
-Most of time the runner implementation can just call the `RunnerDelegate` class' methods without any additional logic.
-But for example implementing the `withBefores` method may require some additional logic in order to make the test class' `@Before` methods to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).

 ## Default Exception

 By default `IllegalStateException` is expected as the exception that is thrown on failure.
 Other